 Byron is an industry recognized expert in evaluation, preservation and remediation of damaged and corroded structures.
 In addition to being registered as a Professional Engineer in FL, GA, MS, LA, AL, SC and NC, he is an active leader in NACE, ACI, ICRI and FES and holds certifications as a NACE Coatings and Cathodic Protection Specialist and is certified by the Structural Engineering Certification Board.

 Byron is also an Urban Search and Rescue Advanced Structures Specialist.
 He has developed and taught technical courses to ICRI, NACE, government agencies, and condominium associations.
 Byron has provided expert witness testimony regarding protective coatings, corrosion and fire science.

 Melissa Lomax, PE

-As Project Engineer, Melissa is responsible for managing all projects, including bridge and condominium assignments.
+As Director of Operations & Engineering, Melissa is responsible for managing all projects, including bridge and condominium assignments.
 More specifically, Melissa is accountable for computer-aided engineering/modeling, project resourcing and scheduling, structural condition surveys as well as field data collection and report implementation.

 She is also involved in on-site inspections during construction including testing and engineering support.
 She is a licensed Professional Engineer in the state of Florida (PE #76033) and is NACE certified as both a Corrosion Technician and Cathodic Protection Tester (#63693).